platanus/cordova-plugin-flavors/README.md

 cordova plugin add cordova-plugin-flavors --save
 ```

-If your proyect uses an older version of cordova-android (>= 6.3.0)
+If your project uses an older version of cordova-android (>= 6.3.0)

 ```
 cordova plugin add cordova-plugin-flavors@0.0.6 --save